covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_CONTINUOUS_HEAT_PERFORMANCE_AT_10_C Property.md

 Remarks

-At an ambient temperature of 10 Â°C, the useful heat that can be permanently transferred to the heat transfer medium by the device during heating without impairing the functionality.
+At an ambient temperature of 10 °C, the useful heat that can be permanently transferred to the heat transfer medium by the device during heating without impairing the functionality.